diagrid-labs/catalyst-pizza-demo/README.md

 - [Ably](https://ably.com/); to provide realtime communication between the *PizzaOrderService* and the website.
 - A key/value store to manage inventory (managed by Diagrid).
 - A pub/sub message broker to communicate between the *PizzaOrderService* and the *KitchenService* (managed by Diagrid).
-- [Diagrid Catalyst](https://www.diagrid.io/catalyst); the serverless glue between services and resources powered by Dapr.
+- [Diagrid Catalyst](https://www.diagrid.io/catalyst) that offers serverless APIs for communication, state, and workflow powered by Dapr.

 ![Pizza Store Architecture](/images/pizza-store-architecture-v2.png)